NEW DREAM TEAM, ASSEMBLE! Just kidding.

 Jeremy Maclin - WR - DeSean Jackson got his money.
 Maclin is next.
 He's a better pure wide receiver than Jackson, poses a more consistent threat, and is less likely to disappear for games on end.
 As far as raw numbers go, Maclin made himself one of the league's all-time most accomplished receivers before turning 24.
 His 2011 season was thrown out of whack before it even started due to a mysterious virus that, before it was diagnosed, prompted whispers of lymphoma.
 By the time Maclin was cleared to play in mid-August, he was far behind in terms of football conditioning.
 Even so, he still was able to put together a solid season.
 Jeremy Maclin is a player with game-breaking talent, and 2012 will be the season he shows the world who's the Eagles' real number one receiver.

 Damaris Johnson - WR - Damaris Johnson isn't your run-of-the-mill undrafted free agent.
 In fact, the Eagles really wanted him, as reflected by their unprecedented financial commitment.
 Had Johnson not been suspended for the entire 2011 season due to a felony embezzlement charge (stemming from shopping fraud), I think it's a safe bet he would've been drafted.
 Hell, he set the NCAA record for all-time total yardage in just three seasons.
 It was in what turned out to be the last game of Johnson's college career -- when he went berserk in the 2010 Sheraton Hawaii Bowl -- that I first took notice of his skills.
-He was, by far, the most electric and dynamic player on the field, a threat to go the distance every time he touched the ball.
+He was, by far, the most electric and dynamic player on the field, a threat to break a big play every time he touched the ball.
 Standing a shade over 5'7" and weighing 175 pounds soaking wet, Johnson's size is actually an advantage in that he uses it to hide behind blockers and skitter by would-be tacklers.
 He's got Darren Sproles-like ability and is very exciting to watch.
 I think Johnson is going to be a revelation for the Eagles in the return game and even contribute in certain offensive subpackages.
 This is the kind of player for whom you find ways to get touches.

 Brett Brackett - TE - Interesting player who has the size (nearly 6'6", 246 pounds) and speed (4.61) to be a weapon at the tight end position.
 Brackett is going to make Clay Harbor, who I like a lot, earn his roster spot.